NEW FEATURE:

 Tor's marquetry, using the birdseye walnut for the stars --- when I color corrected for the walnut I may have messed up some of the other colors in the piece.

-unknown variety of walnut --- first two planks and then a veneeer sheet, and they are NOT necessarily the same subspecies
+unknown variety of walnut --- first two planks and then a veneer sheet, and they are NOT necessarily the same species

 quartersawn curly veneer --- the first 3 are probably black walnut and I'm not sure about the last one.
 See also directly below